microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 });
 ```

+***

 ### Component Instantiation

 In order to make our component compatible with the Fluid Framework we must have a way of creating a
 new instance.
 We require having an instantiation factory because it's required to define all supported
-distributed data structures up from.
+distributed data structures up front.
 Defining all the DDSs up front allows for the Fluid Framework to load
 from a snapshot without worrying that something might exist in the snapshot that the framework can't understand.

 In the example below we use the <xref:@microsoft/fluid-aqueduct!PrimedComponentFactory:class> as a helper to create our
 instantiation factory.
 As properties we pass in our supported distributed data structures.
-In this scenario we don't use any additional distributed data structures, so we pass an empty array.
+In this scenario we don't use
+any additional distributed data structures, so we pass an empty array.

 ```typescript
 [],